kervi/kervi/_doc/index.rst

 * Python classes for handling sensor readings and display on dashboards.
 * Python classes for handling user interactions from controllers on dashboards.
 * Integrated camera handling (Raspberry PI camera at the moment)
+* Device driver library for common devices
 * Easy dashboard setup.
 * Dashboard UI is responsive and scales from mobile phones to desktop.
 * Multi process oriented by spreading over more than one core.
 * Multi device oriented by connecting multiple Raspberry Pi's in one large application
 * No web development knowledge is required as dashboard layout is handled in python.

-Below is the a complete example to show a sensor on a dashboard with chart
+Below is a complete example that shows how to display a sensor on a dashboard with a chart

 .. code-block:: python